 So yeah, adsense earnings can vary a lot, and I can’t tell you for sure how much money you will make, it’s up to you to decide on the niche your website will be in, where you will get your traffic from, etc…

 You get paid every month usually around the 21st for the earnings you’ve made the previous month.

 So let’s say you’ve made $500 in earnings for the month of January, you will get paid by Google at the end of the next month in February, usually around the 21st-26th.

 Also keep in mind that in order to get paid the next month you will have to reach over the minimum payment threshold which is different for every country but it’s basically $100 or 70 Euros, so if you don’t make $100 this month, you won’t get paid the next month, instead you will get paid the month after your account earned over $100 or so.

 You can get payments from Google Adsense via various methods such as Direct deposit to your bank account, Check, Western Union, wire transfer, and Rapida.

 Yes and no. I mean you pretty much can do it, depending on the country/city you’re from and what costs you have.
 In general, people that have a fairly decent website with good traffic can make a living solely with adsense.

 You should never depend on one single source of income, especially not Adsense with how strict they are.
-I suggest you to also take a look at affiliate marketing and try to have more ways that you can earn money online other than adsense.
+I suggest you also take a look at affiliate marketing and try to have more ways than you can earn money online other than adsense.

-There are a few adsense secrets and tips that I use most of the times on my adsense websites, and I will share some of those with you.
+There are a few adsense secrets and tips that I use most of the time on my adsense websites, and I will share some of those with you.